TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 the listeners are candidates to provide information to the emitter.
 This allows to finish event dispatching, once this information has been acquired.

-If an event can be modified, appropriate methods should be available, although due to PHP's nature of handling objects and the PSR-14 listener signature, it cannot be guaranteed to be immutable.
+If an event allows modifications, appropriate methods should be available, although due to PHP's nature of handling objects and the PSR-14 listener signature, it cannot be guaranteed to be immutable.